Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/05-tenant-signup.md

 These buttons invoke actions in the [AccountController](https://github.com/mspnp/multitenant-saas-guidance/blob/master/src/Tailspin.Surveys.Web/Controllers/AccountController.cs) class.

 The `SignIn` action returns a **ChallegeResult**, which causes the OpenID Connect middleware to redirect to the authentication endpoint.
-This is the default way to trigger authentication in ASP.NET 5.
+This is the default way to trigger authentication in ASP.NET Core.

 ```
 [AllowAnonymous]